Installing Infrared Heating Cost

 The cost of infrared heating can vary hugely, depending on the type of system, the size of the area being heated and the specific installation requirements.

 The total cost includes the purchase price of every single panel, installation, and any additional electrical work.
-The average cost for a full system installation ranges from £800 to £2,500, with individual panels priced from £100 to £500.
-The cost of a single panel can vary based on size, wattage, and design, and larger rooms may require more than one panel for effective heating.
+The average cost for a full infrared heating installation ranges from £800 to £2,500 for a small system with a full home system usually costing between £4,000 and £10,000.
+Individual panels are priced from £100 to £500 although the cost of a single panel can vary based on size, wattage, and design, and larger rooms may require more than one panel for effective heating.

 There are a range of things that influence the overall cost to lay an infrared heating, including the number of panels needed, the wattage and efficiency.